Nonprofit-Open-Data-Collective/r-crash-course/README.md

 # r-crash-course

-A collection of resources and notes for those that are learning R.
+A collection of resources and notes that serve as an introduction to the R data programming language.